Al-Qaida Leader Reportedly Dead of 'Breathing Issues' in Afghanistan

 Al-Qaida leader Ayman al-Zawahiri has died of natural causes in Afghanistan, the Pakistani Arab News reported quoting unidentified security sources in Pakistan and Afghanistan.

-The 69-year-old al-Zawahiri, an Egyptian-trained physician who ascended to the head of the Islamic terrorist group when founder Osama bin Landen was killed by Navy seals in 2011, died earlier this month of asthma in Ghazni, Arab News reported quoting an unidentified al-Qaida translator.
+The 69-year-old al-Zawahiri, an Egyptian-trained physician who ascended to the head of the Islamic terrorist group when founder Osama bin Laden was killed by Navy SEALs in 2011, died earlier this month of asthma in Ghazni, Arab News reported quoting an unidentified al-Qaida translator.

 The publication also quoted an al-Qaida source saying al-Zawahiri died of ”breathing issues” ”somewhere in Afghanistan.”